gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 ![](../attachments/set_up3.jpg)

-1. Place the Satellite Assignment Track near the game board
-2. Shuffle all Satellite cards together
+1. Shuffle all Satellite cards together
-3. Draw 4 Satellite cards
+2. Draw 4 Satellite cards
-4. Place the drawn Satellite cards, on the broken side, under the Satellite Assignment Track
+3. Place the drawn Satellite cards, on the broken side, under the Satellite Tracker
-5. Players choose (or randomly choose) 1 Satellite card to flip to the repaired side
+4. Players choose (or randomly choose) 1 Satellite card to flip to the repaired side
-6. Place the Satellite HP Tracker token on each Satellite card under the 4 HP mark
+5. Place the Satellite HP Tracker token on each Satellite card under the 4 HP mark
 # Order of Play

 The player who last looked at the night sky goes first, and play continues to the left.
 On every turn do the following three things in order.